Report a pothole

 Annual road maintenance campaign

-This year our annual road maintenance campaign will run from roughly April to September depending on the weather.
+This year our annual road maintenance campaign will run in three phases between April 2020 and March 2021.
+The first phase through the summer, the second in the autumn and the third early in 2021.
 There will be work taking place on almost 100 roads across the Borough.

 Read the annual road maintenance programme 2020 to 2021 (PDF document) for the list of streets we're working on this year.